Skip to main content

 What is the average cost of a digital marketing agency in Australia?

-Most Australian SMBs pay $2,000–$15,000 per month on agency retainers.
-Boutique agencies and regional providers sit at the lower end; top-tier metropolitan agencies and full-service shops sit at the upper end.
-Project-based work runs $5,000–$50,000+ depending on scope.
+Most Australian SMBs pay $2,000 to $14,500 per month on agency retainers.
+Boutique agencies and regional providers sit at the lower end.
+Top-tier metropolitan agencies and full-service shops sit at the upper end.
+Project-based work runs $4,800 to $48,000+ depending on scope.

 How much should a small business spend on digital marketing?

-A common benchmark is 5–10% of annual revenue, with newer businesses pushing toward 12–15% during growth phases.
-In dollar terms, that often lands around $1,500–$5,000 per month for early-stage Australian SMBs.
+A common benchmark is 5 to 10% of annual revenue, with newer businesses pushing toward 12 to 15% during growth phases.
+In dollar terms, that often lands around $1,500 to $4,800 per month for early-stage Australian SMBs.
 The right number depends on your margin, growth ambition, and competitive intensity.

 Is fixed-price digital marketing legitimate, or too good to be true?